 The choices that I make about my business are all in the interest of sustaining Tangerine Menagerie long-term.
 I know that other designers make different choices, and it is inevitable that some people will prefer other approaches to mine.
 I believe we all need to make the decisions that work best for our own businesses, and more importantly, our own mental and physical well-being.
 My brooches require too many individual steps and too much time for them to be produced in larger quantities without help, and I still feel very strongly that I want to personally make each piece that I sell.
 I am also not interested in making the maximum amount of money possible; this is a job that I do for personal fulfillment, not year-over-year profit increases.
 To that end, one thing that will not be changing is the quantity of brooches that I make.
-However, the lotteries have received a very positive and heartwarming response, and I am going to be allocating a larger portion of each batch for lotteries in the hope that this will continue to make the purchasing process more fair.
+However, the lotteries have received a very positive response, and I am going to be allocating a larger portion of each batch for lotteries in the hope that this will continue to make the purchasing process more fair.

 If you’re reading this, it’s likely that we share opinions about the value of art and design in daily life and self-expression through dress.
 I want Tangerine Menagerie brooches to continue to be functional pieces of thoughtfully handmade, lower-case-‘a’ art, not mass-produced products.
 I do not take lightly that the trade-off for this is accessibility.
 I hope you will trust that I will continue to do what I can to make this business reflect my principles of fairness and equal access as well as artistic value.
 I truly owe a debt of gratitude to each person who has written an email or letter or posted a photo on Instagram to let me know that they are enjoying their brooches.
 Your support has meant so much to me as a reminder of what is joyful and wonderful about this job.